 - How can I do the most good and the least harm in my business?

 - What does it look like to actively make the world a better place through my work?

 - What behaviors or habits of mine are actually harmful to my business?
 To others?

 Some tangible ways to embody ahimsa in the way you run your business:

-- Being actively inclusive and anti-racist, anti-transphobic, anti-sexist, etc.
+- Being actively inclusive and anti-racist, anti-transphobic, gender equity promoter, etc.

 - Sourcing your products ethically — ensure that everyone in your supply chain, if you have one, is respected and paid a fair wage for their work

 - Standing up for what’s right when the studio or center you work at does something you feel is unethical, even if no one else agrees with you